opencv/opencv/modules/core/doc/operations_on_arrays.rst

 If ``DFT_SCALE`` is set, the scaling is done after the transformation.

-Unlike :cpp:func:`dct` , the function supports arrays of arbitrary size.
+Unlike :ocv:func:`dct` , the function supports arrays of arbitrary size.
 But only those arrays are processed efficiently, whose sizes can be factorized in a product of small prime numbers (2, 3, and 5 in the current implementation).
-Such an efficient DFT size can be computed using the :cpp:func:`getOptimalDFTSize` method.
+Such an efficient DFT size can be computed using the :ocv:func:`getOptimalDFTSize` method.

 The sample below illustrates how to compute a DFT-based convolution of two 2D real arrays: ::